 - b.
 Irrespective of a), geometrical discrepancies at the limits of the Reference Volumes must be such that the measured component remains inside the Reference Volume. - c.
-A positional tolerance of +/- 2mm will be accepted for the Front Wing Bodywork, Rear Wing Bodywork, Exhaust Tailpipe, and Tail.
-This will be assessed by realigning the groups of Reference Volumes and Reference Surfaces that define the assemblies, by up to 2mm from their original position, to best fit the measured geometry. - d.
-Irrespective of b), a tolerance of Z=+/-2mm will be accepted for parts of the car lying on the Z=0 plane, with -375 \leq Y \leq 375 and ahead of X_R=0. - e.
+A positional tolerance of +/- 2mm will be accepted for the Front Wing Bodywork, Rear Wing Bodywork, Exhaust Tailpipe, Floor Bodywork behind XR=0, and Tail.
+This will be assessed by realigning each of the groups of Reference Volumes and Reference Surfaces that define the assemblies, by up to 2mm from their original position, to best fit the measured geometry. - d.
+Irrespective of b), a tolerance of Z=+/-2mm will be accepted for parts of the car lying on the Z=0 plane, with -375 $\leq$ Y $\leq$ 375 and ahead of XR=0. - e.
 Minimal discrepancies from the CAD surfaces will also be accepted in the following cases: - i.
 Minimal repairs carried out on aerodynamic components and approved by the FIA - ii.
 Tape, provided it does not achieve an aerodynamic effect otherwise not permitted by Article 3 - iii.
 Junctions between bodywork panels - iv.
 Local bodywork fixing details